coinbase/mesh-geth-sdk/README.md

 ## Testing

-To validate `rosetta-geth-sdk`, [install `rosetta-cli`](https://github.com/coinbase/rosetta-cli#install) and run one of the following commands:
+To validate `mesh-geth-sdk`, [install `mesh-cli`](https://github.com/coinbase/mesh-cli#install) and run one of the following commands:

-* `rosetta-cli check:data --configuration-file rosetta-cli-conf/testnet/config.json` - This command validates that the Data API implementation is correct, using the ethereum `testnet` node.
+* `mesh-cli check:data --configuration-file mesh-cli-conf/testnet/config.json` - This command validates that the Data API implementation is correct, using the ethereum `testnet` node.
 It also ensures that the implementation does not miss any balance-changing operations.
-* `rosetta-cli check:construction --configuration-file rosetta-cli-conf/testnet/config.json` - This command validates the Construction API implementation.
+* `mesh-cli check:construction --configuration-file mesh-cli-conf/testnet/config.json` - This command validates the Construction API implementation.
 It also verifies transaction construction, signing, and submissions to the `testnet` network.
-* `rosetta-cli check:data --configuration-file rosetta-cli-conf/mainnet/config.json` - This command validates that the Data API implementation is correct, using the ethereum `mainnet` node.
+* `mesh-cli check:data --configuration-file mesh-cli-conf/mainnet/config.json` - This command validates that the Data API implementation is correct, using the ethereum `mainnet` node.
 It also ensures that the implementation does not miss any balance-changing operations.

-Read the [How to Test your Rosetta Implementation](https://www.rosetta-api.org/docs/rosetta_test.html) documentation for additional details.
+Read the [How to Test your Mesh Implementation](https://www.mesh-api.org/docs/mesh_test.html) documentation for additional details.

 ## Contributing

-You may contribute to the `rosetta-geth-sdk` project in various ways:
+You may contribute to the `mesh-geth-sdk` project in various ways:

 * [Asking Questions](CONTRIBUTING.md/#asking-questions)
 * [Providing Feedback](CONTRIBUTING.md/#providing-feedback)